History of Thomas Pynchon in Timeline

 1964: Publication of "The Secret Integration"

-In 1964, Pynchon's last published short story, "The Secret Integration", was released.
-It is a coming-of-age tale in which boys face the consequences of racial integration.
+In 1964, Pynchon's last published short story, "The Secret Integration", explored racial integration through the experiences of young boys.

-In December 1965, Pynchon contributed an appreciation of Oakley Hall's Warlock in a feature called "A Gift of Books" in the December 1965 issue of Holiday magazine, praising Hall's sensitivity and calling Warlock one of the best American novels.
+In December 1965, Pynchon contributed an appreciation of Oakley Hall's 'Warlock' to a feature called "A Gift of Books" in Holiday magazine.

-December 1965: Declined teaching literature at Bennington College
+December 1965: Rejection of Bennington College Teaching Invitation

-In December 1965, Pynchon declined an invitation from Stanley Edgar Hyman to teach literature at Bennington College, citing his commitment to writing three novels simultaneously, a decision he described as a "moment of temporary insanity".
+In December 1965, Pynchon declined an invitation to teach literature at Bennington College, stating he was working on three novels simultaneously.

-In June 1966, Pynchon published "A Journey Into the Mind of Watts" in The New York Times Magazine, a firsthand report on the aftermath and legacy of the Watts Riots in Los Angeles.
+In June 1966, Pynchon wrote "A Journey Into the Mind of Watts", a firsthand report on the aftermath of the Watts Riots in Los Angeles published in The New York Times Magazine.

 1966: Publication of The Crying of Lot 49